Buzaabah/FRS159/_modules/week-04.md

 - Pre-Class Reflection:
 - [Chapter 2: Speech and Language Processing, An Introduction to Natural Language Processing, Computational Linguistics, and Speech Recognition with Language Models](https://app.perusall.com/courses/training-computers-to-understand-african-languages/_/dashboard/documents/document-rb5YyN2Er4qsYW9nE) Third Edition by Daniel Jurafsky, James H. Martin.
     - Try to answer the following; what is a document and document segmentation? what is a sentence and sentence segmentation? what do you understand by a corpora, what is tokenization?
 Explain these terms; stopwords, stemming, lemmatization.
-    - Skim through Chapters 13,14, 15 and 16 to have a broad understanding of the Applications of NLP, no need to understand the technical details.

 - Related papers;
   - [Ruder, Sebastian on Why You Should Do NLP Beyond English](https://app.perusall.com/courses/training-computers-to-understand-african-languages/_/dashboard/documents/document-3Ee9R5mGnvwFSNYi6)